I was standing by the window when Angie came into my room.

 Cain Black.
-The eldest son and practically the ruler of the entire empire.
+The eldest son and the ruler of the entire Black Empire.

-I looked him from head to toe slowly and against my will.
-I could see where all this scorn and snobbery came from.
+I looked at him from head to toe slowly and against my will.
+I could see where all this scorn and snobbery was coming from.

-Cain Black doesn’t only have money and power but looks as well.
+Cain Black didn’t only have money and power but looks as well.
 It was unfair to call him human.

 No wonder he spiked the curiosity of many.

 His chiseled and muscular body was dressed immaculately in an expensive charcoal suit.
-His height seemed around six-two and he had broad shoulders.
+His height seemed around six-two and his shoulders were broad.

-His sculpted face bore inhuman allure.
+His sculpted face bore inhuman charisma.
 Turquoise eyes, perfectly styled black hair, sharp and straight nose, full lips, and high cheekbones.
-His complexion was perfectly balanced as well.
-He was neither tanned nor fair.
+His complexion was perfectly balanced.

 This is bad news.